adap/flower/doc/source/how-to-run-flower-using-docker.rst

 To enable SSL, you will need a CA certificate, a server certificate and a server private key.

 .. note::
   For testing purposes, you can generate your own self-signed certificates.
-We have a bash script for your convenience.
-The
-  `Enable SSL connections <https://flower.dev/docs/framework/how-to-enable-ssl-connections.html#certificates>`_ page contains a section that will guide you through the process.
+The `Enable SSL connections <https://flower.dev/docs/framework/how-to-enable-ssl-connections.html#certificates>`_ page contains a section that will guide you through the process.